This article provides you with the installation and configuration details you need to integrate xMatters with Remedyforce on the force.com platform.

-- In the top-right menu, click Setup, and then navigate to Manage Users > Users.
+- From the Home screen, navigate to Administration > Users > Users.

 - Click New User, and then enter the following details in the General Information section (giving the user a first and last name that identifies it as the xMatters integration user):

 - First Name: xMatters

 - Email: An email address that you can access.